Pride parade: Israel

 Tel Aviv hosts an annual pride parade, attracting more than 260,000 people, making it the largest LGBT pride event in Asia.
 Three Pride parades took place in Tel Aviv on the week of June 11, 2010.
 The main parade, which is also partly funded by the city's municipality, was one of the largest ever to take place in Israel, with approximately 200,000 participants.
 The first Pride parade in Tel Aviv took place in 1993.

 On June 30, 2005, the fourth annual Pride march of Jerusalem took place.
 The Jerusalem parade has been met with resistance due to the high presence of religious bodies in the city.
 It had originally been prohibited by a municipal ban which was canceled by the court.
 Many of the religious leaders of Jerusalem's Muslim, Jewish, and Christian communities had arrived at a rare consensus asking the municipal government to cancel the permit of the parades.

 Another parade, this time billed as an international event, was scheduled to take place in the summer of 2005, but was postponed to 2006 due to the stress on police forces during the summer of Israel's unilateral disengagement plan.
-In 2006, it was again postponed due to the Israel-Hezbollah war.
+In 2006, it was again postponed due to the Israel–Hezbollah war.
 It was scheduled to take place in Jerusalem on November 10, 2006, caused a wave of protests by Haredi Jews around central Israel.
 The Israel National Police had filed a petition to cancel the parade due to foreseen strong opposition.
 Later, an agreement was reached to convert the parade into an assembly inside the Hebrew University stadium in Jerusalem.
 June 21, 2007, the Jerusalem Open House organization succeeded in staging a parade in central Jerusalem after police allocated thousands of personnel to secure the general area.
 The rally planned afterwards was canceled due to an unrelated national fire brigade strike which prevented proper permits from being issued.
 The parade was postponed once more in 2014, as a result of Protective Edge Operation.

 In 2022 local environmentalists from Tel Aviv started planning how to make the current year's parade and future parades more sustainable, using composting stations and removing single use plastic from the largest pride parade in the Middle East.

 Japan

-See also Pride Parade in Japan

 The first Pride Parade in Japan was held on August 28, 1994, in Tokyo (while the names were not Pride Parade until 2007).
 In 2005, an administrative institution, the Tokyo Pride was founded to have Pride Parade constantly every year.
 In May 2011, Tokyo Pride was dissolved and most of the original management went on to found Tokyo Rainbow Pride.
-The most recent Pride parade in Tokyo was Tokyo Rainbow Parade 2022, held on April 23 and 24, 2022.